OsmosysSoftware/osmo-x/apps/api/docs/add-new-provider.md

     npm install <package_name>
     ```

-2. **Update `.env` and `.env.example`**
+2. **Update the database**

-    If your new provider requires configuration values that will be set via the `.env` file, make sure to also update the `.env.example` file so that new users are up to date with needed environment variables and values.
-    You need to have a env value to determine whether or not to enable the provider.

-    ```sh
-    ENABLE_MY_NEW_SERVICE=true
-    ```
+    Set the respective details of newly added provider in `notify_master_providers` table.
+This contains the configuration template and other related details for your provider.

+    To use this provider, create a new entry in `notify_providers` table.
+This will contain and save the configuration details for your provider.
+Also set the `is_enabled` field as 1 to enable the provider.
+These details will be used for the OsmoX APP process.

+    Take reference for what fields need to be added from [Database Design Document](./database-design.md).

 3. **Update `src/common/constants/notifications.ts`**